 In my experience, companies prefer a “trial phase” when searching out technology solutions.
 There is nothing wrong with making sure the product is right before buying, but if the process is mishandled, it can lead to a stall in seeking out the right solutions.
 Some companies struggle within the trial phase, either due to a lack of technical knowledge, support, engagement, or user skepticism.
 I believe this partly explains why some technologies stall, as technology providers struggle to gain the user base needed to move the product into the mainstream.

-Secondly, I believe by our nature Foresters tend to be more Conservative, or Skeptic, when it comes to using new technologies.
-If I had a nickel for every time I’ve heard “I just don’t see how we can get employees on board.” or “What we have is lacking, but it’s okay for the time being!”.
-In a sense, no one wants to be the Pioneer of a new technology.
-I think part of this is just fear of the unknown, and not wanting to stop and take the time to correct the problem.
-I believe this phenomena can be countered with the addition of technical-based training in Forestry degree programs and in Continuing Education courses.
-Also, the training needs to focus on specific, practical (i.e., operational) solutions and leave the hypothetical to those in academia.
+Secondly, I believe by our nature Foresters tend to be more conservative, or skeptic, when it comes to using new technologies.
+If I had a nickel for every time I’ve heard “I just don’t see how we can get employees on board.” or “What we have is lacking, but it’s okay for now!”.
+In a sense, no one wants to be the frontrunner for a new technology venture.
+Part of the problem could lie in “fear of the unknown”, and managers who are unwilling to correct the problem.
+Regardless, any negative attitudes toward technology can be countered with finding the right person for the job and training them.
+Also, the training needs to focus on specific, practical solutions that make sense to the company’s bottom-line.

 Second Concern: There is a lack of standards for developing Forest technology.

 What if you owned a home that was built without standards?
 How would you replace faucets, electrical outlets, lights, knobs and fixtures if none of these were standard?
 This would be a nightmare.
 In the same sense, technology solutions need to be standardized.